Italian Studies Faculty

 Faculty and students of Italian Studies read from Dante during a campus wide event

-- Zygmunt Baranski, Professor of Dante and Italian Studies
+- Zygmunt Baranski, Professor of Dante and Italian Studies, Director of Graduate Studies, Italian and French

 - Theodore J. Cachey Jr., Professor of Italian, the Albert J. and Helen M. Ravarino Family Director of Dante and Italian Studies and Inaugural Academic Director of the Notre Dame Rome Global Gateway